kus/cs2-modded-server/README.md

 ## About

-A single modded Counter-Strike 2 Dedicated Server that you can change the active mod on the server from the admin menu and is setup for:
+A single modded Counter-Strike 2 Dedicated Server that you can [change the active mod](#changing-game-modes) on the server from chat or server console.
+[Maps are configured per game mode](#setting-maps-for-different-game-modes) and change when the game mode changes.

 - 1v1 ([Steam API key](#playing-workshop-mapscollections) required)
 - Deathmatch ([Steam API key](#playing-workshop-mapscollections) required)